 ``We have talked to environmental experts and they say that there is no threat to people until they enter the sea water,″ Rashid said.

-All public beaches in Karachi have been shut down, and some residents complained the move spoiled their celebrations Thursday of Pakistan's Independence Day.
+All public beaches in Karachi have been shut down, with police and army Rangers, wearing face masks, cordoning off the main ones.
+Residents complained the move spoiled their celebrations Thursday of Pakistan’s Independence Day.

 Sohail Wazir Ali, who was trying to get to the beach, was stopped by police and his motorcycle confiscated.